chrisputnam9/pcon/README.md

 # Troubleshooting & Common Issues

+## Permission Error - Failed to write to config file
+Review the permissions on the config file (path should be included in error message)

+In certain cases, the config file is created and owned by the root user during installation.

+The file must be owned, readable and writable by your user.

+Example, in Unix-type environment:

+    sudo chown myuser:myuser ~/.config_folder/config.hjson
+    sudo chmod 644 ~/.config_folder/config.hjson

 ## Windows - SSL Errors
 Try downloading the latest CA bundle and pointing your PHP.ini to that (https://curl.haxx.se/docs/caextract.html)